vsueiro/jmm631/2024/spring/README.md

 After the _last_ student presents, the _first_ student provides feedback.

+_In other words: right before you present, you provide feedback for the student that has just presented._

-In essense, your feedback should be about your classmate’s project idea (conceptual) or its execution (technical), in the form of compliments, questions, or suggestions.
+Your feedback should be about your classmate’s project idea (conceptual) or its execution (technical), in the form of compliments, questions, or suggestions.

 ### Course Content